g-r-a-v-e-l-y/g-r-a-v-e-l-y.github.io/content/pages/archive.md

   order: 3
 hasAsides: true
 disclaimer:
   text: There is a lot of cringe in this old stuff.
 I wrote most of it in my 20s.
-When I happen to see any and have an editor open I delete entire paragraphs, entire posts, and so on.
-I've abridged the just over one thousand posts I have locally to this small collection, and then in some cases edited the posts themselves to tamp what's left down.
-If blogs are vanity efforts, and I'm not sure they aren't, surely, or probably, revision isn't against any rules?
 ---